thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

   buildcache/
   <more stuff>

-Swift compiler command line is very simple: "swift mylib" is enough for most uses.
+Codira compiler command line is very simple: "language mylib" is enough for most uses.
 For more complex use cases we'll support specifying paths to search for components (similar to clang -F or -L) etc. We'll also support a "clean" command that nukes buildcache/ and products/.